 The activity script that helps your preschooler notice the beginning sound of spoken words.
 Do this activity to develop phonemic awareness before showing what speech sounds look like using letters.
 This is the foundation your preschooler needs to learn letter sounds easily!

 26 alphabet letter sounds pictures that you can download and print to play this beginning sounds game.
 You’ll get tips for how to say the sounds too.

 A checklist of common household objects that you’ll also use to play the beginning sounds game.
 It’s the secret to keeping the same activity fresh and engaging without any more prep work!

-Access to more FREE training about reading readiness!
-You’ll get my 4-step roadmap to gently guide your preschooler from pre-reading to early reading.
-Plus you’ll learn the 3 biggest mistakes to avoid.
+Access to more FREE training showing how to gently guide your preschooler from pre-reading to early reading.

 Hi, I’m Lisa!

 As a Montessori teacher (AMI), I’ve helped 3 and 4 year old children learn letter sounds and phonics using a gentle, child-led approach.
 Most of those children started reading well before they turned 5 years old!